-The Plan covers inpatient or outpatient services for bariatric surgery only when performed at a Center of Medical Excellence in California.
+The Plan covers inpatient or outpatient services for bariatric surgery only when performed at a Center of Medical Excellence in California or Blue Distinction Center for Specialty Care elsewhere in the United States.

-Gastric bypass and gastric restrictive procedures are considered Medically Necessary for the treatment of clinically severe obesity for Covered Persons who meet ALL the following criteria:
+Gastric bypass and gastric restrictive procedures are considered Medically Necessary for the treatment of clinically severe obesity for selected adults (18 years and older) who meet ALL the following criteria:

-- 1. BMI of 40 or greater, or BMI of 35 or greater with an obesity-related co-morbid condition including, but not limited to: - diabetes mellitus; or - cardiovascular disease; or - hypertension; or - life threatening cardio-pulmonary problems, (for example, severe obstructive sleep apnea, Pickwickian syndrome, obesity related cardiomyopathy); and - 2.
+- 1. BMI of 40 or greater, or BMI of 35 or greater with an obesity-related co-morbid condition including, but not limited to:

+- diabetes mellitus; or

+- cardiovascular disease; or

+- hypertension; or

+- life threatening cardio-pulmonary problems, (for example, severe obstructive sleep apnea, Pickwickian syndrome, obesity related cardiomyopathy); and - 2.
 The individual must have actively participated in non-surgical methods of weight reduction; these efforts must be fully appraised by the physician requesting authorization for surgery; and - 3.
-The physician requesting authorization for the surgery must confirm the following: - The individual's psychiatric profile is such that the candidate is able to understand, tolerate and comply with all phases of care and is committed to long-term follow-up requirements; and - The candidate's post-operative expectations have been addressed; and - The individual has undergone a preoperative medical consultation and is felt to be an acceptable surgical candidate; and - The individual has undergone a preoperative mental health assessment and is felt to be an acceptable candidate; and

-- The individual has received a thorough explanation of the risks, benefits, and uncertainties of the procedure; and - The candidate's treatment plan includes pre-and post-operative dietary evaluations and nutritional counseling; and - The candidate's treatment plan includes counseling regarding exercise, psychological issues and the availability of supportive resources when needed.
+The physician requesting authorization for the surgery must confirm the following: - The individual's psychiatric profile is such that the candidate is able to understand, tolerate and comply with all phases of care and is committed to long-term follow-up requirements; and - The candidate's post-operative expectations have been addressed; and - The individual has undergone a preoperative medical consultation and is felt to be an acceptable surgical candidate; and - The individual has undergone a preoperative mental health assessment and is felt to be an acceptable candidate; and - The individual has received a thorough explanation of the risks, benefits, and uncertainties of the procedure; and - The candidate's treatment plan includes pre-and post-operative dietary evaluations and nutritional counseling; and - The candidate's treatment plan includes counseling regarding exercise, psychological issues and the availability of supportive resources when needed.